-Authorities search for Waffle House shooting suspect
+Waffle House shooter captured

+Reinking was wanted in connection to a deadly shooting at a Waffle House in Antioch early Sunday morning that left four dead.

-The Tennessee Bureau of Investigation added Reinking to its top 10 most wanted list.
-Reinking, 29, is wanted by Metro-Nashville police and the TBI to face charges that include three counts of criminal homicide in connection to a shooting that happened early Sunday at a Waffle House in Antioch.
+The Tennessee Bureau of Investigation added Reinking to its top 10 most wanted list Sunday.
+He faces charges that include three counts of criminal homicide.

 According to police, Reinking, of Morton, Illinois, opened fire in the restaurant parking lot early Sunday before he entered the building.
 Witnesses said the gunman, believed to be armed with an assault-style rifle, was nude except for a green jacket, which he tossed before he left the scene.